slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On limits, resistance and motivation

-> *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus*
+> *"We don’t rise to the level of our expectations, we fall to the level of our training."
+-- Archilochus*

-> *'To define is to limit.' -- Oscar Wilde*
+> *"To define is to limit."
+-- Oscar Wilde*

 Your limits are where are your [fears](#on-fear-anger-and-excuses).